 A: NTP conducted the study at the Illinois Institute of Technology Research Institute in Chicago, Illinois.

-Q: Tell us more about the reverberation chambers used in the study.
+Q: What are the details of the reverberation chambers used in the study?

 A: The reverberation chambers used to expose rats and mice to cell phone RFR were conceptualized by the National Institute for Standards and Technology (NIST) and further designed and tested by NIST and the Foundation for Research on Information Technologies in Society (IT’IS Foundation) in Zurich, Switzerland.
 The reverberation chamber system used allowed lengthy daily exposures to unrestrained rodents lessening the chance for heating and stress as in restrained animal exposure systems used by others.